-The EST Working Group on Defense and Security in Europe aims at giving young professionals a voice to express their vision and analyze the main security and defense challenges in Europe – namely terrorism, US – Russia axis, cyber defense and EU’s security norms.
+The EST Working Group on Security and Defence in Europe aims at giving young professionals a voice to express their vision and analyze the main security and defense challenges in Europe – namely terrorism, US – Russia axis, cyber defense and EU’s security norms.

 Anna Faglia – Head of the Working Group

 Anna obtained a BSc degree in Security Studies and she is currently pursuing a MSc in International Politics at Leiden University.
 After gaining professional experience in the Crisis Management sector, her research focusses on the climate security nexus.
 She is particularly interested in the role of finance in conflict and international crime.

 Nicholas is an undergraduate law student at the University of Oxford with a deep interest in security and defence related issues, following his National Service in Singapore.
 He is particularly interested in the changing shape of European security architecture, and compliance with international human rights law.

 Kalina holds a BSc in Political Science with a specialisation in International Relations and Organisations from Leiden University and a MA in International Political Economy from King’s College London.
 During her studies, she worked in the development sector in the Netherlands and interned at the Ministry of Foreign Affairs of Bulgaria in the fields of human rights, UN affairs and development.